meyerkn00/trendsetter/README.md

 	- OTREE_PRODUCTION - can be 1 or 0, set to 1 on prodserver to hide debug info
 	- if there are any permissions requested by the app itself, they can probably be found here

-## Code Documentation
-*This is a WIP, started 9/6/2023.
-I am at least the third person to have worked on this project, and documentation has been sparse up until this point.
-I am hoping this clears some things up.*

 ### How to launch a local test
 - open a terminal file inside the trendsetter folder
 	- If environment is not built: